Blood pressure measurement in the diagnosis and management of hypertension in adults

 - Harvard Medical School

 Correct measurement and interpretation of the blood pressure (BP) is essential in the diagnosis and management of hypertension.
 It is essential that BP machines are properly calibrated, appropriate cuff sizes are selected, and, when BP is measured in an office-based setting, personnel are properly trained and the patient is positioned correctly.

 BP measurement in the diagnosis and management of hypertension, including the technique required for office-based measurements, will be reviewed here.
 Detailed descriptions of ambulatory and home-based BP monitoring are presented elsewhere.
 (See "Ambulatory and home blood pressure monitoring and white coat hypertension in adults".)

 An overview of hypertension in adults and discussions pertaining to patient selection for antihypertensive therapy, choice of antihypertensive therapy, and management of older adults with isolated systolic hypertension can be found in other topics.
-(See "Overview of hypertension in adults" and "Hypertension: Who should be treated?" and "Choice of drug therapy in primary (essential) hypertension" and "Treatment of hypertension in the elderly patient, particularly isolated systolic hypertension".)
+(See "Overview of hypertension in adults" and "Choice of drug therapy in primary (essential) hypertension" and "Treatment of hypertension in older adults, particularly isolated systolic hypertension".)

-Hypertension can be diagnosed using one of the following three acceptable measurement strategies:
+Selecting a measurement strategy — Blood pressure (BP) can be measured using one of the following three acceptable strategies: